Time and Time Again – Stealing from H.G. Wells.

 And there’s a horrifying, thought-provoking twist to end their journey.
 They are stranded in the space between seconds!
 Unfortunately, the film does not stand long on its scientifically intriguing conclusion – and it goes from horrifying to ponies…

 In a film rife with surprisingly progressive ideas, it surprises us then that it bows to that age-old convention of future societies consisting of Mutants and Humans at odds with each other.
 But who am I to talk in 2017?
 Our very existence proves TIME TRAVELERS correct.
 We are those filmmakers’ future – and there is, in fact, a race of mutants trying to kill the normally-developed humans, and there is, in fact, a dwindling number of intelligent humans trying to beat back the brain-dead.
-It’s called Trump’s America.
+It’s called Dumbo Donald’s America.